 Dismissing a Bankruptcy Case Without Discharge

-Most people who file a bankruptcy case have one goal in mind: they are in some kind of financial distress and want to relieve that stress by discharging their debts.
-When the debts are discharged, the filer, called a “debtor” in a bankruptcy case, no longer has any personal liability on the debt.*
+Most people who file a bankruptcy case have one goal in mind, and that is to relieve financial stress by discharging their debts.
+When your debts are discharged, the filer (debtor in a bankruptcy case) no longer has any personal liability on the debt.

 Each chapter of the bankruptcy code has its own rules for gaining a discharge.
-For instance, in a Chapter 7 straight bankruptcy, the debtor has to file complete and accurate schedules, attend a Section 341 meeting of creditors, attend a financial management course, turnover non-exempt property and otherwise cooperate with the trustee, and a litany of other items.
-In a Chapter 13 repayment plan case, debtors have even more obligations generally centered around how much to pay each month, how many months a plan will last, what debts must be paid through the plan.
+For instance, in Chapter 7, the debtor has to file complete and accurate schedules, attend a Section 341 meeting of creditors, attend a financial management course, turnover nonexempt property, and a litany of other items.
+In a Chapter 13 repayment plan case, debtors have even more obligations.
+Generally, they are centered around a repayment plan that will dictate how much you have to pay each month, how many months the plan will last, and what debts must be paid through the program.

 Resuming Collection Activities and Statutes of Limitation

-If the bankruptcy stopped a foreclosure, the mortgage holder doesn’t get to pick up immediately where it left off, often auctioning the property on the courthouse steps.
-It will have to start the process over again.
+If the bankruptcy stopped a foreclosure, the mortgage holder doesn’t get to pick up immediately where it left off, which is often auctioning the property on the courthouse steps.
+It will have to re-start the process all over again.

-Other creditors can pick up where they left off.
+In contrast, other creditors can pick up where they left off.
 A car creditor can put out a call for repossession.
-A creditor can continue a lawsuit that was temporarily stopped while the bankruptcy continued.
+A creditor can continue a lawsuit that was temporarily stopped while the bankruptcy was in progress.